lsoulima/42_project_BADASS/concepts.md

     BGP routers connected inside the same AS through BGP belong to an internal BGP session, or IBGP.
 In order to prevent routing table loops, IBGP does not advertise IBGP-learned routes to other routers in the same session.
 As such, IBGP requires a full mesh of all peers.
 For large networks, this quickly becomes unscalable.
 Introducing route reflectors removes the need for the full-mesh.
 [see more...](https://www.cbtnuggets.com/blog/technology/networking/networking-basics-what-are-bgp-route-reflectors-for-ipv6)
 - VTEP:
+    Switches and routers that participate in VxLAN has a special interface called VTEP.
+The CTEP provides the connection between the overlay and the underlay.
+Each VTEP has an IP address in the underlay network, it also has one or more VNIs.
     The VXLAN tunnel endpoint (VTEP) is the device that’s responsible for encapsulating and de-encapsulating layer 2 traffic.
 This device is the connection between the overlay and the underlay network.
 The VTEP comes in two forms: Software (host-based), Hardware (gateway)
 - VNI:
     The VXLAN Network Identifier (VNI) identifies the VXLAN and has a similar function as the VLAN ID for regular VLANs.
 We use 24 bits for the VNI, which means we can create 16,777,215 ( ~16 million) VXLANs.
 That’s a lot, compared to those 4094 VLANs with a 12-bit VLAN ID.
 We can create plenty of VXLANs, which means a large service provider with even thousands of customers can use as many VXLANs per customer as needed.